microsoft/powercat-automation-kit/site/content/en-us/releases/february-2023.md

 ![Nifty Emmy](/images/nifty-emmy.png)

 The February release (nifty-emmy) of the {{<product-name>}} is the fifth public preview release.
-This release is expected to include improving the web install building on the command line December release.

-Another area of investment is simplify the dependencies of the Satellite install to remove the need for Azure Key Vault.
+This release focuses on adding a new [Scheduler](/features/scheduler) functionality to allow users to see the recurring schedules Power Automate Cloud flows that include calls to Power Automate Desktop flows.

 {{<questions name="/content/en-us/releases/february-2023.json" completed="Thank you for providing feedback" showNavigationButtons=false >}}